-SOURCE National Opinion Research Center, survey conducted for OTA, 1982
+SOURCE: National Opinion Research Center, survey conducted for OTA, 1982.

-$[\]stackrel{\hbox{\scriptsize aIn the past 12 years.}}{\hbox{\scriptsize bA respondent may have based its selection for a test on one or more of the}}$ above criteria
+bA respondent may have based its selection for a test on one or more of the above criteria.

-CPredictive value of test: the likelihood that the disease status of the individual wi I I be correctly Identified by the test; i e., a disease-free individual will have negative test result, a diseased individual will have positive test result
+CPredictive value of test: the likelihood that the disease status of the individual will be correctly identified by the test; i.e., a disease-free individual will have negative test result, a diseased individual will have positive test result.

-Specificity of test: ability of test to correctly identify individuals without disease Sensitivity of test" ability of test to correctly identify individuals with disease Includés research findings (general).
+Specificity of test: ability of test to correctly identify individuals without disease.

+Specificity of tests ability of test to correctly identify individuals with disease.